Highlights of a perfect New Zealand road trip

 This is a guest post by Meagaan Irish, my fantastic travel buddy on the big New Zealand road trip, and today she’s sharing her favourite memories of our recent trip to the land of the long white cloud.
 You can follow her on Twitter (@meagaanirish) and Instagram.

-For the weeks leading up to my departure I lost countless hours of sleep over anxiety about all the daring feats I would need to preform to encourage people to donate to the fundraiser.
+For the weeks leading up to my departure, I lost countless hours of sleep over anxiety about all the daring feats I would need to perform to encourage people to donate to the fundraiser.
 Would I finally skydive?
-A part of me always wanted to but I am extremely terrified of heights and when it came down to it I told myself I wouldn’t have the courage.
+A part of me always wanted to, but I am extremely terrified of heights, and when it came down to it I told myself I wouldn’t have the courage.
 Could I actually bungy jump?
-When I had visited New Zealand prior to this trip I remember standing at the Kawarau bridge with sweaty palms thinking I would never have the nerve to bungy.
+When I had visited New Zealand prior to this trip, I remember standing at the Kawarau bridge with sweaty palms thinking I would never have the nerve to bungy.
 Just the thought made my blood turn cold and my heart race.
 What was I getting myself into?

 Getting in the shark cage at Kelly Tarlton’s

 Seeing sharks up close and personal was awesome!
 Especially as a surfer, I have a new appreciation and understanding of sharks (not sure if my fear is gone though).
 Big thanks to Matt our guide who was very knowledgeable and actually made it fun to get into some pretty cold water.

 Our tour of Whakarewarewa, the living thermal village

 Such a unique and remarkable place.
 I’m so glad that we were able to learn more about the Maori culture and history here.

 Seeing a Haka at Te Po, our indigenous evening experience at Te Puia, was intense!
 I really enjoyed all the performances and the traditional hangi banquet (food cooked in a geothermal oven, awesome!).